Human Resources Resume Examples and Templates for 2023

 Job growth among human resources positions is expected to be faster than average through 2031.
 While this could mean less competition for available jobs, it’s still important to do what you can to position yourself as a top candidate.
 Sending out a targeted resume to each position can increase your chances of getting past applicant tracking systems and being called for an interview.
 Take a few minutes to review the job description and highlight specific qualifications, certifications, or key skills the hiring manager is looking for.
 Then, try to work these into your existing resume where possible.

-The best format for a human resources resume is either reverse chronological or a combination.
+The best format for a human resources resume is either reverse chronological or combination.
 A reverse chronological resume is more common and an excellent way to show a detailed work history in human resources and highlight specific skills and relevant education.
-A combination resume can help you organize your skills and experience by category if you feel like your work history is repetitive and isn’t showing your qualifications effectively.
+A combination resume can help you organize your skills and experience by category if you feel like your work history is repetitive and doesn’t effectively show your qualifications.

 When you’re done customizing your resume, don’t forget to include a tailored cover letter.
 A human resources cover letter should be focused on what’s appealing to you about the company, such as how a core value or its mission statement matches your work philosophy.
 It’s also a good place to expand on any relevant career highlights from your resume.